arkadiuszwoznica/ContactsWebApi/README.md

 - DeleteContact: Deletes a contact from the database.

 This class abstracts contact data management, relying on ContactsDbContext for database operations, what is an advanced practice of making code clean.

+### Domain
+This folder contains classes of domain data types i use in this project.

+### DTOs
+In this folder you can find data transfer objects which i use to encapsulate the data that needs to be transferred and minimize the amount of data sent over a network.

+### Configurations/Mapper
+File from this folder helps me using DTOs in my project.